zyf2008Neptune/CommonLibSSE-NG/README.md

 CommonLibSSE NG has support for Skyrim SE, AE, and VR, and is able to create builds for any combination of these runtimes, including all three.
 This makes it possible to create SKSE plugins with a single DLL that works in any Skyrim runtime, improving developer productivity (only one build and CMake preset necessary) and improving the end-user experience (no need to make a choice of multiple download options or select the right DLL from a FOMOD).
+For Skyrim AE, both versions before 1.6.629 and those after are supported in a single DLL (both struct layouts are supported).

 Builds that target multiple ABI-incompatible runtimes provide the necessary (but minimal) abstractions needed to work transparently regardless of the Skyrim edition in use.
 All functionality and classes from all runtimes is always